hmlongco/RxSwiftWidgets/README.md

 }
 ```

-Just an image widget placed directly over a label widget in a z-stack, which lets you visually stack elements on top of one another.
+By now things should be looking pretty familiar.
+Our photo widget consists of an image widget placed directly over a label widget in a z-stack, used to let you visually stack elements on top of one another.
 The z-stack is constrained to the desired size using *height* and *width* modifiers, and is turned into a circle with the *cornerRadius* modifier.

 The downside to interface composition?
+Practically speaking...
 None.

 RxSwiftWidgets are highly performant and non-resource intensive.
 As with SwiftUI, widget/view "definitions" are typically struct-based value types, and many of the modifiers are little more than key path-based assignments.

 The upside?
-Well, unlike using Storyboards, NIBs, UIViewControllers and UIViews with dozens of IBOUtlets, this approach actively *encourages* breaking your interface down in small, individual, easily understood and easily testable interface elements.
+Well, unlike using Storyboards and NIBs and binding them to UIViewControllers and UIViews with dozens of IBOUtlets, this approach actively *encourages* breaking your interface down in small, individual, easily understood and easily testable interface elements.

 ## Integration